dropdownmenu/areseanandkiernanbrewing/brews/Best Man Barleywine.md

 Determining Ethanol Content By Nuclear Magnetic Resonance Spectroscopy

-> Provided by Dr. Charles Fry PhD and the University of Wisconsin-Department of Chemistry.
+> Provided by Dr. Charles Fry PhD and the University of Wisconsin-Madison Department of Chemistry.

 ![alt text](http://i.imgur.com/of2Hj2d.png "NMR Bestman Barleywine")